6 Useful Home Office Lighting IdeasJanuary 11, 2022

 While overhead lighting can often be harsh, track lighting is a good way to have overhead lighting with the typical harsh tones.
 Installing track lighting near your workspace can offer bright lighting to inspire focus.

 Look for lighting that can be adjusted so you can aim the light where it is most needed.
 Or, you can aim track lighting to bounce off the walls to evenly distribute light.
+You can also implement modern track lighting ideas to get functional lighting that also enhances your decor.

 6. Smart Light Bulbs